marklogic/entity-services/entity-services-examples/README.md

 -------------------

 Many examples have exported QConsole workspaces.
-These workspaces have example queries to help interpret what the data integration scenario looks like
+These workspaces have example queries to help interpret what the data integration scenario looks like.

-Import the workspace `{example-name}-qc.xml` from QConsole, and step through the tabs, each of which show something about what your simulated data hub accomplished.
+Import the workspace `{example-name}-qc.xml` into QConsole, and step through the tabs, each of which show something about what your simulated data hub accomplished.